yosunlu/OnlyMemes/README.md

 👽 Each user has a row with their own videos
-👽 Star cout for each video
+👽 Star count for each video
 👽 Total star counts, and ddjust leadership board/display of videos accordingly
 👽 Each user can star 10 videos a day
 👽 User can add topic for the videos they upload